 Additionally, you will have to provide evidence supporting your claim, such as medical records or eyewitness testimony.
 A lawyer experienced in wrongful death claims can help guide you through this process and navigate the complexities of proving your case so that you can recover compensation for your loved one's passing.

 When someone passes away due to the negligence or wrongdoing of another person in the state of Florida, their family has just two years to recover monetary damages by filing a wrongful death suit.
 This aptly-named “statute of limitations” allows a grieving family some time to collect evidence, discuss their options with an attorney, and bring their case forward – but isn't necessarily much else than that.

 All too often, families are unaware of this important detail and find themselves unable to take action when it is already too late.
 If you have recently experienced the loss of a loved one whom you believe died at the hands of another’s misconduct or negligence, it is important to act swiftly and seek legal representation from an experienced practitioner in Florida wrongful death law within this two-year window.

 With Michael Barszcz, M.D., J.D., you can feel confident going through the process.
 Our Orlando wrongful death attorneys look to help you understand your rights while pursuing justice on your behalf.
 Trust that we’ve got your back.

 Call us at (407) 305-6088 today and learn how we can help you!

-Failure to diagnose and treat pre-eclampsia leads to death of mother.
+Failure to diagnose and treat bowel perforation leads to death.